wyattscarpenter/funny-little-rerere-example-repo/README.md

 Conclusion: there is something funny going on.
 Also, daiwai was correct.

+I made his commits, and merged them together, manually fixing the conflict so that all changes were respected.
+I have git rerere enabled, so it recorded this resolution.

 I rebased to update the "Update README.md: elaborate on project." commit (6c30b9d, initially), setting that up using git rebase --rebase-merges --root -i

  Here's the final state of the project after my experiment, after the rebase, from git log --all --graph --oneline: